philkwek/ID_assignment1_portfolio/README.md

 - Redone Nav bar HTML and CSS code to use a Flexbox
 - Added Logo
-- Adjusted mobile Nav bar to accomadate new Logo
+- Adjusted mobile Nav bar to accommodate new Logo